Sunita Narain: Career

 Narain began working with the Centre for Science and Environment, one of India's first environmental Non-governmental organizations whilst still a student at the University of Delhi, working with the founder Anil Agarwal.
 Narain became the Deputy Director of the CSE in 1993, and was appointed as the Director in 2000.

 Narain, following the scientific consensus on climate change, attributes blame for the climate crisis to the fossil-fuel based economies of Western countries, and advocates that India should seek an alternative route to economic growth.
 Under her leadership, Centre for Science and Environment exposed the high level of pesticides present in American brands of soft drinks such as Coke and Pepsi.

 In 2012, she wrote the 7th State of India's Environment Reports, Excreta Matters, an analysis of urban India's water supply and pollution.

 In 2016 Narain was named on Time Magazine's list of 100 Most Influential People.
-Novellist Amitav Ghosh wrote for Time that "A paper that she co-authored in 1991 remains to this day the foundational charter of the global climate-justice movement ...
+Novelist Amitav Ghosh wrote for Time that "A paper that she co-authored in 1991 remains to this day the foundational charter of the global climate-justice movement ...
 Narain has also consistently opposed the kind of elite conservationism that blames environmental problems on the poor."

 Narain appeared alongside Leonardo DiCaprio in the documentary Before The Flood (2016) and talked about the impact of climate change on the Monsoon in India and how it affects farmers.

 In 2008 Narain delivered the K R Narayanan Oration on "Why Environmentalism Needs Equity: Learning from the environmentalism of the poor to build our common future".

 In 2020, she served on "A future for the world's children?", a WHO-UNICEF-Lancet Commission, co-chaired by Helen Clark and Awa Coll-Seck.

-In 2021,Narain was surveyed by TIME magazine.They conducted a survey amongst a variety of international experts to determine which potential interventions are most feasible and highest priority when attempting to stop a future pandemic.
+In 2021, Narain was surveyed by TIME magazine.They conducted a survey amongst a variety of international experts to determine which potential interventions are most feasible and highest priority when attempting to stop a future pandemic.
 Narain expressed concern about the lack of priority for measures such as protecting ecosystems and modifying food habits.Narain cites environmental issues such as factory farming, air pollution, lack of access to proper sanitation and clean water as potential triggers for an increased spread of infectious diseases.